Jessicangelinet/DM2008/README.md

 Implement logic of distance calculation relative from initiation point Implement MQTT protocol in python to send to AWS IoT

+**Teacher mentioned using JSON as data format to be sent to AWS IoT => more scalable

 `Teacher suggestion:`
 -python script can SEND to AWS IoT the pet's current location -AWS IoT can also ASK python what is the current location of the pet